 From the outset, KDD successfully provided technical and operative support throughout the ownership transfer of Slovenian companies.
-With the concentration of ownership, The period of mass privatisation is coming to a close, which means that KDD has completed its historic task in this unique operation with aplomb.
+With the concentration of ownership, the period of mass privatisation came to a close, which means that KDD has completed its historic task in this unique operation with aplomb.
 With Slovenia's accession into the EU, adoption of the new common European currency and especially with successful integration into Target 2 - Securities pan European settlement platform, KDD's activity has moved to another level of quality in European settlement currents, which is set to be one of the main tasks of the services rendered in the future.

 After intensive preparations in the technological, legal and operational field, extending over several years, KDD successfully integrated its central securities settlement system into pan-European settlement platform Target 2 – Securities.
 Integration brought a higher level of harmonization of the Slovenian settlement environment with environments of European counterparts.
 In this context, KDD launched in 2017 by the implementation of an extended set of corporate actions and systematic monitoring, information and implementation of corporate actions for system members and securities holders.